translate/translate/README.rst

     # Install with XML support
     pip install translate-toolkit[XML]

-    # Install all recommended
-    pip install translate-toolkit[recommended]

-    # Install all optional
+    # Install all optional dependencies
     pip install translate-toolkit[all]

 .. note:: Please check ``requirements/*.txt``::

-       pip install -r requirements/recommended.txt
+       pip install -r requirements/optional.txt

-   Will install all recommended requirements, while ``optional.txt`` will also install support for all other formats.
+   Will install all optional dependencies convering support for many other formats.

 The Toolkit requires Python 3.5 or newer.